geniesinc/GeniesCamera/README.md

 1. **Genie Controller**: This component is the main Genie controller.
 It manages user interaction, locomotion, and animation.
 2. **Emote Manager**: This component manages “emotes” which override the default Animator controller, by crossfading influence of the Genie’s PlayableGraph.
 3. **Genie Face Controller**: This component listens for updates of ARKit’s facial tracking system and propagates that data to the Genie’s facial blendshapes and head pose.

+# Contact
+For questions or support, please contact: devrelations@genies.com